parki052/hue-controller/README.md

 # hue-controller
-A C# application which implements various custom light commands and routines for for Hue light devices
+A C# application which implements various custom light commands and routines, for use with Philips Hue devices.